Dragunov SVD (Snayperskaya Vintovka sistemy Dragunova) Semi-Automatic Sniper Rifle / Designated Marksman Rifle (DMR)

-The Dragunov SVD was the standard Warsaw Pact sniper rifle during a bulk of the Cold War years and remains in service today with a plethora of global operators.
+The Dragunov SVD was the standard Soviet and Warsaw Pact sniper rifle during a bulk of the Cold War years and remains in service today with a plethora of global operators.

 For a good duration of the Cold War period, the Dragunov "SVD" ("Snayperskaya Vintovka sistem'y Dragunova") series of semi-automatic rifles stood as the standard-issue sniper rifle of Soviet troops, allied Warsaw Pact nations and Soviet export customers.
 The rifle was introduced in 1963 and quickly became respected for its reliability and accuracy with its actions based in the highly successful Kalashnikov series of automatic assault weapons (namely the AK-47).
 As a semi-automatic rifle, the Dragunov SVD was more akin to a Designated Marksman Rifle (DMR), terminology used today to differentiate a squad-level precision rifle over that of a traditional accuracy-minded sniper rifle (which typically uses a manual bolt-action system).

 The Soviets had always been keen on using large powerful, man-stopping cartridges so it was no surprise that the SVD continued chambering for the ubiquitous 7.62x54mmR Soviet cartridge, this feeding from a 10-round detachable box magazine.
 The result was a precise and accurate weapon system capable of engaging targets out as far as 875 yards.